Pombal, Paraíba

 Clock Tower of Pombal City, behind Old Church, downtown Pombal.

 Church in Centennial Square, in downtown.

-Trans-Amazonian highway, but known as BR-230 which runs through the city.

-Church of St Peter in the Neighborhood Pereiros in the city of Pombal.
-In the statue, Father Damien.

 Old Railway Station in the city built in the provisional government of 1932.
 Reformed the administration of Mayor Pollyanna Feitosa in 2009.
 For SEMCET (Municipal Department of Culture, Sport and Tourism) to the secretary: Paul Romero Oliveira Freitas.

 Bar Centennial, and the second floor AEUP (Association of the University of Pombal) in Centennial Square, downtown Pombal.